ths83/ths83.github.io/_posts/2022-11-28-how-colima-is-a-good-alternative-to-docker-desktop.md

 ### Kubernetes

-Colima includes a standalone [K3s](https://k3s.io/) server, so you can manage a Kubernetes cluster using `colima start -k` .
+Colima includes a standalone [K3s](https://k3s.io/) server, so you can manage a Kubernetes cluster using `colima start -k`.

-They are other options available with the Kubernetes cluster:
+There are other options available with the Kubernetes cluster:

 - picking a specific runtime with the `-r` flag;
 - deploying an ingress controller [Traefik](https://github.com/traefik/traefik) with the `--kubernetes-ingress` flag;